 Leila Yim Surratt

-Leila is responsible for the overall management of CCAP’s programs including CCAP’s flagship Mitigation Action Implementation Network (MAIN) initiative.
+Leila has been a long-time leader at CCAP where she is responsible for the overall management of CCAP’s programs including CCAP’s flagship Mitigation Action Implementation Network (MAIN) initiative.
 The MAIN initiative supports developing countries efforts to design and implement climate mitigation strategies and Nationally Appropriate Mitigation Actions (NAMAs) through regional dialogues in Latin America and Asia and on-the-ground technical and policy support to develop specific NAMA proposals.
 Leila is also responsible for CCAP’s research and policy analysis related to NAMA policy development, with a particular focus on climate finance.
 Leila has co-authored several policy papers relating to NAMA finance, including The NAMA Opportunity, NAMA Case studies of Financial Instruments, and An Emerging Architecture for NAMA Finance.

 Previously, she managed CCAP’s U.S. Climate Policy Initiative – a multi-stakeholder dialogue that focuses on developing pragmatic near-term and longer-term solutions for climate change in the U.S.